revel/revel.github.io/manual/parameters.md

 - All params except `File` are golang's native [url.Values](http://www.golang.org/pkg/net/url/#Values) which provide the accessors.
 - All values are map to slices, a `.Get()` will return first.
 Use map directly to get at multiple values.
 - Revel's data-binding mechanisms helps with non-string values such as [dates](#date_time) or floats.
-- Golang's native [url.Values](http://www.golang.org/pkg/net/url/#Values) provides accessors for simple values
+- Golang's native [url.Values](http://www.golang.org/pkg/net/url/#Values) provides accessors for simple values.
-- Revel's data-binding mechanisms helps with non-string values such as dates or floats

 ## Action arguments